How to Use

 Scrape a dime size into your hand, let it melt, and massage into your skin.

-store in a cool place.
-If it melts put into the refrigerator and let it harden again
+Store in a cool place.
+If it melts put it into the refrigerator and let it harden again.

-great when rubbed on the shoulders to help relax before bed
+It’s great when rubbed on your shoulders to help you relax before bed.

 why skin candy?

 After struggling to get pregnant for 7 years I had In Vitro fertilization.
 I initially had two embryos that took, but I lost one.
 To recuperate I was told to rest in bed for 12 weeks.
 Being bedridden led to me jumping from 125 to 150 pounds.
 It was unexpected and my body reacted.
 I woke up one morning with purple lines around the top of my hips and the sides of my waist.
 I was surprised to learn they were the early stages of stretch marks.
 Knowing I had seven more months of my pregnancy I began to look into ways to prevent more stretch marks from forming and to learn how I could help with the inflammation I was experiencing due to the In Vitro drugs I was taking.

 After researching different types of oils and butters I was amazed at the health benefits of cocoa butter, also known as theobroma oil.
 It is a pale yellow, pure, edible vegetable fat extracted from the cocoa bean.

 - has a high concentration of antioxidant compounds, including oleic acid, palmitic acid and stearic acid.
 They help neutralize free radicals throughout the body, particularly the skin.

 - has a higher antioxidant concentration that even blueberries and other superfoods